Visualizing Astronomical Images#

 return computation

-Here we use def to define a function (lines within the function are indented), and within the function, we assign inputs names to use when computing things, before returning some final value(s) if required.
+Here we use def to define a function (lines within the function are indented), and within the function, we assign inputs names to use for computations, before returning some final value(s) if required.

 Visualizing the Image#